The Stevin project aims to upgrade the electricity grid between Zomergem and Zeebrugge

 - It will enable additional decentralised power generation units in the coastal region (wind and solar power, and other forms of sustainable energy) to be connected to the grid.

 The Stevin project covers a distance of 47 km and crosses eight municipalities in West and East Flanders.
 Most of the route runs through farmland.
 The project to upgrade the high-voltage grid between Zomergem and Zeebrugge consists of ten sub-projects.
-The first eight have to do with the construction of the Stevin route, while the final two involve dismantling the two existing high-voltage lines, which will ultimately become redundant.
+The first eight have to do with the construction of the Stevin route, while the final two involve dismantling the two existing high-voltage lines between Eeklo and Brugge, which will ultimately become redundant.

-- The project’s contractors are using low-noise technologies and do all their work between 7.00 a.m. and 7.00 p.m., only deviating from this schedule in exceptional circumstances and emergencies.
+- The project’s contractors are using low-noise technologies and do all their work between 7.00 a.m. and 7.00 p.m.
+This means there is no depot or worksite during the night.
+Exceptions can only be made in the event of certain highly unusual emergencies.

-- Elia strives to ensure that local residents always have easy access to their homes.
+- Elia guarantees that local residents will always be able to access their homes.
 However, if access routes do need to be closed temporarily, homeowners are notified in good time and, where possible, we set up a diversion.

-- The project website www.stevin.be (only available in Dutch) is a valuable source of information while work is ongoing.
+- The project website www.stevin.be (only available in Dutch) is a valuable communication channel while work is ongoing.
 Letters to local residents and the digital newsletter also provide up-to-date information about the status of the work.
 You can sign up for the digital newsletter at www.stevin.be.

 If you are affected by a project and want to ask us something, please feel free to contact us.